 Students enrolling for the first time must be accompanied by a parent or guardian at the time of enrollment.
-This gives an opportunity to explain school procedures relative to fees, attendance, medication, transportation, releasing of student records, etc. Complete record of immunization is required in order to enroll [IC 20-34-3-1].
+This gives an opportunity to explain school procedures relative to fees, bookstore, attendance, medication, transportation, releasing of student records, etc. A complete record of immunization is required in order to enroll [IC 20-34-3-1].